 The race to prevent looting

 While the Regio V excavations finished in 2019, work continues at Civita Giuliana, about 700 meters beyond the ancient city walls.
+It’s here that, in March 2021, the latest find was announced: that ceremonial chariot, complete with the imprint of ropes.
+Director of the park, Massimo Osanna, called it “an extraordinary discovery for the advancement of our knowledge of the ancient world.”

 In Roman times, this was a part of the countryside known for its sprawling villas and farms owned by wealthy Pompeii residents.